Thirteenth Doctor: Casting Whittaker

 When referring to whether the new Doctor would be a woman, incoming Doctor Who showrunner Chris Chibnall originally was quoted in February 2017, as saying, "Nothing is ruled out but I don't want the casting to be a gimmick and that's all I can say".
 On 14 July 2017, the BBC announced that the portrayer of the Thirteenth Doctor would be revealed after the 2017 Wimbledon Championships men's finals on 16 July 2017.
 Whittaker was introduced as the Thirteenth Doctor on 16 July and subsequently made her debut in the 2017 Christmas special "Twice Upon a Time" and starring in the eleventh series.
 On Whittaker's casting, Chibnall said, "I always knew I wanted the Thirteenth Doctor to be a woman and we're thrilled to have secured our number one choice.
 Her audition for The Doctor simply blew us all away."
 Later on in his statement, Chibnall called Whittaker "an in-demand, funny, inspiring, super-smart force of nature" and said that she "will bring loads of wit, strength and warmth to the role."

+In an interview with Tenth Doctor actor and Broadchurch co-star David Tennant, Whittaker said she did not grow up watching Doctor Who and had decided against watching it to prepare for the role, saying: "I started to watch a bit during my audition process and I quickly decided that was not the way for me...It just made me panic...[Chibnall] said to me, 'you're not coming in and playing the Doctor, you're playing the truth of the scene and the Doctor will come out of that'... so, that's what I did."

 In November 2018, BBC confirmed that the twelfth series, Whittaker's second series, began production in November 2018.
 The series premiere aired on 1 January 2020.
 Whittaker continued on in the role for the thirteenth series.

-Whittaker and Chibnall stated they will exit the show following the thirteenth series and three specials, which aired through 2022.
+Whittaker and Chibnall stated they would exit the show following the thirteenth series and three specials, which aired through 2022.
 Chibnall said "Jodie and I made a 'three series and out' pact with each other at the start of this once-in-a-lifetime blast.
 So now our shift is done, and we're handing back the Tardis keys.
 Jodie's magnificent, iconic Doctor has exceeded all our high expectations."
-She was succeeded by her Broadchurch co-star David Tennant, who previously portrayed the Tenth Doctor, as the Fourteenth Doctor.
+She was succeeded by Tennant as the Fourteenth Doctor.

 Characterisation

 Interviewed by Radio Times, Chibnall described the Thirteenth Doctor as "absolutely the Doctor, but there's a new calibration, a new mixture of Doctorishness.
 The Thirteenth Doctor is incredibly lively, warm, funny, energetic, inclusive – she's the greatest friend you could wish to have as your guide around the universe."
-In the same article, Whittaker also added that her Doctor "speak(s) at a hundred miles an hour," while actress Mandip Gill who plays companion Yasmin Khan, commented that Whittaker's Doctor "has a similar energy to Matt Smith's Doctor ...
+In the same article, Whittaker also added that her Doctor "speak[s] at a hundred miles an hour," while actress Mandip Gill who plays companion Yaz Khan, commented that Whittaker's Doctor "has a similar energy to Matt Smith's Doctor...
 Very high energy.
 Jodie has that about her Doctor."